Myles O'Donnell: McSwiggin

 William McSwiggin was born and raised in the Chicago suburb of Cicero.
 McSwiggin, who usually went by the name Bill or Will, befriended the O'Donnell brothers and Doherty at a young age.
 He was known for his powerful, athletic build.
 His father was a police officer for many years.
 Unlike his hoodlum friends, his occupation was Illinois state prosecutor.

 On the night of April 27, 1926, McSwiggin was out bar-crawling in Cicero with James J. Doherty, and Thomas "Red" Duffy.
 An assailant with a machine gun attacked the group outside the Pony Inn saloon at 5613 W 12th St (now Roosevelt Rd).
 All three were killed.

-Death of Myles O'Donnell
+Death

 Sometime in early 1933, Myles O'Donnell was shot by a bartender during a drunken argument.
 Myles killed the bartender but was shot in the lung.
 He contracted pneumonia soon after and died on March 10, 1933.
-Myles was buried the same day as Mayor Anton Cermak, on March 10.

 Klondike took over the West Side rackets, but failed in his attempts to make them as profitable as they had been in the past.
 With the booze racket gone, Klondike tried to make ends meet with his fleet of trucks, supplying them to local Chicago gangster Jack "Three Fingered" White, who ran a labor union racket called TNT.
 This forced members to cough up payments and dues.
 After it got too messy the feds found out and shut the racket down again, leaving Klondike penniless.